guaMass/guaMass.github.io/_i18n/en/_news/announcement_5.md

-Our works about [ELM-DOA](https://ieeexplore.ieee.org/document/10275081) has been published.
+Our work about [ELM-DOA](https://ieeexplore.ieee.org/document/10275081) has been published.